Blog

 • Num Sloek Chark “នំស្លឹកចាក” (Toek Chuu district): this cake is made from sticky rice that is soaked and grounded into a powder, then mixed with palm sugar, sesame and coconut and packed with Chak leaves before roasting.

 • Kampot Durian: is rich in flavor and texture.
 It is definitely one of the classiest fruits in Cambodia.
-Kampot has become the durain hub of the country since the 1940s.
+Kampot has become the durian hub of the country since the 1940s.
 The durian season is from June to July right earlier the rainy season.

 Tourism Products